bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 ---

-Settings and configs on average change more frequently than the code they configure.
+Settings and configs, on average, change more frequently than the code they configure.
 When configs are inlined in the code, changing them is more dangerous and difficult than when they're separate.

-For instance, a hardcoded configuration makes it hard to change the environment in which the program runs.
+For instance, a hardcoded configuration makes it hard to change the program's environment.
 For example, consider an app that should run in test and production environments.
 If the deployment settings or third-party services configuration is hardcoded, the environment switch requires updating the configs manually in the code.

 | By the way 🔦                                                                                                                                                             |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |